primer/brand/contributor-docs/adrs/adr-001-source-of-truth.md

 - Figma may describe the initial vision or design strategy, but design tokens should be used in the longer term to synchronize design data between mediums.

 - A dedicated Figma plugin will be required to allow Figma users to interface with the source of truth.
 The React library is co-located to the tokens and already compatible with the interchange format.

+## Actions

+- [ ] Add a Figma plugin to interface and synchronize with the source of truth.
+- [ ] Write contribution guidelines for the source of truth.